1. basic issues

 4. Election procedures

-4.1 Population: distribution of its SB-seats
+4.1 Population as third group: distribution of its SB-seats

 4.1.1 core